 What Is Natural Gas and How To Trade It?

-Natural gas is one of the world's most valuable energy commodities that is used in various industries and is one of the most traded and used energy commodities in the world.
+Natural gas is one of the world's most valuable energy commodities, used in various industries, and is one of the most traded and used energy commodities in the world.
 It can be used to generate heat and electricity and to fuel vehicles.

 Given its crucial importance, many may want to understand what natural gas is precisely, what moves its prices, and how and when to trade it.
 This article delves into the ins and outs of natural gas trading.